 Mail ballot processing methods and timelines vary by state, according to state laws.
 Some states allow election officials to begin some form of processing mail ballots prior to Election Day.
-This may include signature verification procedures, opening the envelopes to prepare the ballots for counting, or scanning the ballots, etc. One thing that is constant across the states is the results of mail ballot counting will not be released until after the polls close on Election Day.
+This may include signature verification procedures, opening the envelopes to prepare the ballots for counting, or scanning the ballots, etc. The results of mail ballot counting will not be released until after the polls close on Election Day.